franzholz/macina_searchbox/README.rst

 Contributions
 -------------

-This git version is puglished under `TYPO3 Extension Repository <https://extensions.typo3.org/>`__.
+This git version is published under `TYPO3 Extension Repository <https://extensions.typo3.org/>`__.
 You are invited to give comments and to make bug reports on this Github repository.